Azure/Azure-Verified-Modules/docs/content/specs/terraform/_index.md

 The `terraform.tf` file must only contain one `terraform` block.

-The first line of the `terraform` block should define a `required_version` property for the Terraform CLI.
+The first line of the `terraform` block must define a `required_version` property for the Terraform CLI.

+The `required_version` property must include a constraint on the minimum version of the Terraform CLI.
+Previous releases of the Terraform CLI can have unexpected behaviour.

-The `required_version` must limit the maximum major version of the Terraform CLI.
+The `required_version` property must include a constraint on the maximum major version of the Terraform CLI.
 Major version releases of the Terraform CLI can introduce breaking changes and *MUST* be tested.

 The `required_version` property constraint can use the `~> #.#` or the `>= #.#.#, < #.#.#` format.